OkGoDoIt/OpenAI-API-dotnet/README.md

 ## Status
 [![OpenAI](https://badgen.net/nuget/v/OpenAI)](https://www.nuget.org/packages/OpenAI/)

-Added and updated models as of December 11, 2023, including the new GPT-4 Vision, GPT-4 Turbo, and DALL-E 3.
+Adds updated models as of December 11, 2023, including the new [GPT-4 Vision](#gpt-vision), GPT-4 Turbo, and [DALL-E 3](#dall-e-3).
+Adds [json result format](#json-mode).
+Fixes chat result streaming bug.
 Support for text-to-speech, and the other new features shown at OpenAI DevDay will be coming soon, but are not yet implemented.

 ## Requirements